-Basis for the calculation of the claims provision are the loss triangles (paid claims) which are built starting with the year 2002 (the year 2002 was chosen on a Group level in order to guarantee a consistent approach).
+Basis for the calculation of the claims provision are the loss triangles (paid claims) which are built starting with the year 2003 (the year 2003 was chosen on a Group level in order to guarantee a consistent approach).

 The Best Estimate of the claims provision equals the probability weighted average of future payment for obligations from claims that have occurred.
 The method used for the calculation of claims provision is the chain-ladder approach.
 The completion of the triangle to a quadrangle is made by multiplication with settlement factors derived from historic claims data.
 The settlement factors are estimations for the expected increase of the claims in consecutive settlement years.

-Indexation is omitted (i.e. no inflation-adjusted claims triangles) due to the fact that the price index is already included in the payment pattern.
+In addition, inflation expectations of cedants are incorporated in the payment pattern.
 These cash flows are discounted or shocked with the risk-free interest structure curves specified by EIOPA.

-Claims provisions Gross Best Estimate Net Best Estimate Reinsurance Recoverables Non- Life 2021 2020 2021 2020 2021 2020 LoB Type of reinsurance kEUR kEUR kEUR kEUR kEUR kEUR 14x Income protection reinsurance 1,540 1,503 1,540 1,503 0 0 19x Fire and other damage to property reinsurance 1,039 984 1,039 984 0 0 20x General liability reinsurance 2,843 3,979 2,843 3,979 0 0 Total Non-Life 5,422 6,466 5,422 6,466 0 0
+Claims provisions Gross Best Estimate Net Best Estimate Reinsurance Recoverables Non- Life 2022 2021 2022 2021 2022 2021 LoB Type of reinsurance kEUR kEUR kEUR kEUR kEUR kEUR 14x Income protection reinsurance 813 1,540 813 1,540 0 0 19x Fire and other damage to property reinsurance 1,048 1,039 1,048 1,039 0 0 20x General liability reinsurance 759 2,843 759 2,843 0 0 Total Non-Life 2,620 5,422 2,620 5,422 0 0

-The claims provision amounted to kEUR 5,422 (2020: kEUR 6,466) as of 31 December 2021.
-The decrease mainly results from a lower share on claims on a cedent within LoB 20x.
+The claims provision amounted to kEUR 2,620 (2021: kEUR 5,422) as of 31 December 2022.
+The decrease mainly results from reducing one quota share contract in LoB 14x and LoB 20x.